syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Appearance-and-Styling.md

-&lt;link href="http://cdn.syncfusion.com/13.1.0.21/js/web/flat-saffron-dark/ej.web.all.min.css" rel="stylesheet" /&gt; &lt;!—this is CDN Link  --&gt;
+<link href="http://cdn.syncfusion.com/13.1.0.21/js/web/flat-saffron-dark/ej.web.all.min.css" rel="stylesheet" /> <!—this is CDN Link  -->

-&lt;!—You can replace the highlighted theme with any one of the above mentiond 12 themes--&gt;
+<!—You can replace the highlighted theme with any one of the above mentiond 12 themes-->